ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ## Adding a superchain target

 A new Superchain Target can be added by creating a new superchain config directory, with a `superchain.yaml` config file.
+Here's an example:

 ```bash
 cd superchain-registry